Casey's Top 40: Expansion into adult contemporary charts

 As with AT40, Casey's Top 40 also had problems with some stations reluctant to play music that did not agree with their format.
-In one example, WSTR in Atlanta, Georgia, being an anti-rap station and a very Adult Contemporary-leaning CHR, edited "Another Night" by Real McCoy (a Euro disco record with rap breaks) out of its broadcasts of Casey's Top 40 in 1994, even while the song was at #1 on the show.
+In one example, WSTR in Atlanta, Georgia, being an anti-rap station and a very Adult Contemporary-leaning CHR, edited "Another Night" by Real McCoy (a Euro disco record with rap breaks) out of its broadcasts of Casey's Top 40 in 1994, even while the song was at No. 1 on the show.

 In 1992, Kasem added a second countdown show.
 With mainstream pop radio in decline, and many Casey's Top 40 affiliates having an adult contemporary format, Westwood One launched Casey's Countdown on March 7, 1992, as a three-hour, 25-song countdown (reduced to 20 on August 13, 1994), using the Radio & Records AC chart.
-In addition to the weekly hits and "Request and Dedication" pieces, Casey’s Countdown also included what was referred to as “Extras”, which were past hits from artists with anecdotes from Kasem.
+In addition to the weekly hits and "Request and Dedication" pieces, Casey's Countdown also included what was referred to as “Extras”, which were past hits from artists with anecdotes from Kasem.

 On November 5, 1994, Kasem began yet another show, Casey's Hot 20, a three-hour countdown that used a new Radio & Records hot adult contemporary chart that had launched in April.
-The format was nearly identical to Casey’s Countdown.
+The format was nearly identical to Casey's Countdown.

 As on the parent program, both Casey's Countdown and Casey's Hot 20 concluded their years with an annual special featuring the top hits of the year.
 Casey's Countdown featured a two-part, seventy-song countdown in 1992 and 1993, reduced to thirty-five beginning in 1994.
-Casey's Hot 20 only featured thirty-five songs in its abbreviated first year countdown, but beginning in 1995 this was expanded to sixty over two programs.
+Casey's Hot 20 featured only thirty-five songs in its abbreviated first year countdown, but beginning in 1995 this was expanded to sixty over two programs.

 The songs that finished the year atop the charts are as follows:

 1 In 1994, Radio & Records did not compile a year end Hot AC list.
 The countdown was instead based on data gathered by the producers of Casey's Hot 20.